sfyunas/fruit_classifier/README.md

-# fruit_classifier
+# fruit Image Classifier
-A fruit image classifier utilizing a CNN model
+## A simple web-app for fruit image classification.

+This simple web-app classifies an image of a fruit amongst six fruit categories: Apple, Avocado, Banana, Kiwi, Orange.

+The app uses a trained CNN model which has an classification accuracy of 98%.